aring87/Sentinel-Detection-As-Code/README.md

 Analyst-facing triage content is maintained under `content/triage-guides/` and is intended to support consistent investigation, escalation, and response.

 ### Governance
-Governance content defines the standards used to maintain quality and consistency across the repository, including naming, severity, lifecycle, tagging, and rule quality expectations.
+Governance content defines the standards used to maintain quality and consistency across the repository, including naming, severity, lifecycle, tagging, metadata, and rule quality expectations.

 ### Program Documentation
 The `docs/` structure supports executive communication, strategy, process, reporting, and visual program artifacts.

+### Validation and CI/CD
+This repository includes validation workflows and practice CI/CD support for detection content.
+Platform-specific validation scripts are used to check Sentinel and Splunk detections for schema consistency, duplicate metadata, required fields, and active vs deprecated rule handling.

+Current validation components include:

+- `tests/validation/validate_detections.py`
+- `tests/validation/validate_splunk_detections.py`

+This helps support a Detection-as-Code workflow in which content can be validated before packaging or promotion.

 ---